In this article we will go over all of the settings you can manipulate to get the experience you desire.

 IR Filter

-The filter controls whether you want the filter to automatically turn on and off the IR LED when it gets dark enough.
+The IR filter controls whether you want the filter to automatically turn on and off the IR LED when it gets dark enough.
 The default is AUTO.

 Resolution

 The amount of detail that the camera can capture is called the resolution, and it is measured in pixels.
-The more pixels a camera has, the more detail it can capture and the larger pictures can be without becoming blurry or "grainy."
+The more pixels a camera has, the more detail it can capture, and the larger pictures can be without becoming blurry or "grainy."

 Max Bitrate

-A higher bitrate setting will affect the quality of the video and therefore affect the amount of video being stored.
+A higher bitrate setting will affect the quality of the video and, therefore, affect the amount of video being stored.
 Additionally, higher motion and activity in the scene will increase the video segment size, so the max bit rate limits the maximum quality the video can achieve when there is a lot of activity.

 Focus Region